CJBiohacker/Memory-Game-Genius/README.md

-# Jogo da Memória (Estilo Genius)
+# Memory Game (Genius style)
 ***
-### Como Jogar
+### How to Play
-<p> Após o carregamento da página, digite seu nome na janela de "alerta" e aguarde a sequência de cor(es) começar.
-Clique na(s) cor(es) correspondente(s) para pontuar.
-Conforme for acertando, mais uma das cores é adicionada na sequência até onde você conseguir acertar.
-Caso você erre, o jogo reinicia, voltando à janela inicial requerendo o nome. </p>
+<p> After the page loads, type your name in the "alert" screen and await the color sequence to start.
+Click in the matching color to score it.
+As you score it, plus one color is added in the sequence 'til where you can get it done.
+If you do mistake the right color, you lose and the game restart, reloading the initial screen requiring a name.</p>

-### Descrição
+### Description
-<p> Este projeto, orientado pela Gabriela Pinheiro, consistia em desenvolver o jogo da memória Genius, utilizando o que já apelidei carinhosamente de “Trio da Web” (HTML, CSS e JavaScript).
-O código foi desenvolvido em cima do que foi apresentado pela instrutora, com a liberdade criativa pra adicionar mais funcionalidades e trabalhar no lado mais “Frontend” do projeto.
+<p> This project, oriented by Gabriela Pinheiro, consisted in develop the memory game Genius, using who i affectionately nicknamed "Web Trio" (HTML, CSS e JavaScript).
+The code was developed O código foi desenvolvido em cima do que foi apresentado pela instrutora, com a liberdade criativa pra adicionar mais funcionalidades e trabalhar no lado mais “Frontend” do projeto.
 Listando o que foi adicionado/modificado:
 <ul>
 <li>Design customizado, semelhante ao brinquedo/jogo Genius real.</li>